Lou Henry Hoover: Cabinet member's wife

 When Herbert was considered as a candidate for the 1928 presidential election, Lou did not approve of active campaigning, and Herbert often refrained from political talk when she was present.
-Despite this, she recognized the importance of the campaign and gave him her full support.
-She traveled the country with him while he campaigned, supplementing his campaign with her charisma.
-The campaign brought more attention to the candidates' wives than those of previous years.
-When her husband was chosen as the Republican Party's nominee, she found herself frequently compared to Catherine Smith, the wife of Democratic candidate Al Smith.
-Hoover was relatively popular compared to Mrs. Smith, who was an urbanite, a Catholic, and an alleged alcoholic.
+Though she accompanied her husband on his campaign, she refused to comment on the election or say anything that might be considered political.
+The 1928 election brought more attention to the candidates' wives than those of previous years.
+When her husband was chosen as the Republican Party's nominee, she found herself frequently compared to Catherine Smith, the wife of Democratic nominee Al Smith.
+Hoover was relatively popular compared to Mrs. Smith, who was an urbanite, a Catholic, and an alleged alcoholic—all things that made her unpopular with voters.
 Hoover was seen as better fit for the role, being athletic and well-traveled.
-After Herbert was elected president, Lou accompanied him on a goodwill tour in Latin America.
+After Herbert was elected president, Lou accompanied him on a goodwill tour of Latin America.